tweag/python-monorepo-example/2017-08-21-inline-java-ghc-plugin.md

 Finally, the `javac` compiler type-checks the quasiquotation.
 Type mismatches would be discovered and reported at this stage.

-By far, the first step has been the trickiest to pull off in this process.
-Namely, figuring out which types GHC has inferred for the antiquoted variables and which type is expected of the quasiquotation.
+It turns out that, of this whole process, the first step is by far the most intricate.
+Specifically, for inline-java to determine the types that GHC inferred for the antiquoted variables and for the entire quasiquotation.

 # Looking for the types

-At first, finding the types looked trivial.
-There is this Template Haskell primitive called [reify](https://www.stackage.org/haddock/lts-9.0/template-haskell-2.11.1.0/Language-Haskell-TH.html#v:reify).
+At first, it appears as if determining these types is trivial.
+There is a Template Haskell primitive called [reify](https://www.stackage.org/haddock/lts-9.0/template-haskell-2.11.1.0/Language-Haskell-TH.html#v:reify).
 ```Haskell
 reify :: Name -> Q Info